VINCI Airports in the world

 Arturo Merino Benítez International Airport in Santiago, Chile has been operated since October 2015 by the Nuevo Pudahuel consortium formed by VINCI Airports (40%), Aéroports de Paris (45%) and the Italian construction group Astaldi (15%).
-The 20-year contract covers an ambitious programme of development work designed to double the capacity of the infrastructure in response to the impressive potential for growth in air traffic.
+The 20-year contract proposed an ambitious programme of development work designed to double the capacity of the infrastructure in response to the impressive potential for growth in air traffic.

 Acquired in December 2015 from the investment fund Advent International, Aerodom is the concession holder for six of the nine airports in the Dominican Republic, including the capital: Santo Domingo and Puerto Plata.
 Operation transferred to VINCI Airports in April 2016 under the terms of this concession contract, which runs until 2030.

-Salvador airport, in Brazil
+Belgrade airport, in Serbia